monfresh/dotfiles/dot_laptop.manual.md

 5. On the [target Mac](https://github.com/trailofbits/algo#apple-devices), open WireGuard, click on it in the menu bar and open the profile via `Import tunnel from file`.

+If I'm replacing an old Mac with a new one, put the old Mac's `.conf` file in iCloud, then remove it from WireGuard on the old Mac, and set it up in the new Mac.

 ## Heroku
 To set up [Heroku auth](https://devcenter.heroku.com/articles/git#http-git-authentication), run `heroku login`.
 This will automatically create a token in `~/.netrc`